-Pin Name IO Pin Description CQ Echo Clock CQ is Referenced with Respect to C .
-This is a free-running clock and is synchronized to the input clock for output data (C) of the QDR-II.
-In single clock mode, CQ is generated with respect to K. The timing for the echo clocks is shown in Switching Characteristics on page 22.
-CQ Echo Clock $\overline{CQ}$ is Referenced with Respect to $\overline{C}$ .
-This is a free-running clock and is synchronized to the input clock for output data ( $\overline{C}$ ) of the QDR-II.
-In single clock mode, $\overline{CQ}$ is generated with respect to $\overline{K}$ .
-The timing for the echo clocks is shown in the Switching Characteristics on page 22.
+Pin Name Ю Pin Description CQ Echo Clock CQ Referenced with Respect to C .
+This is a free - running clock and is synchronized to the Input clock for output data (C) of the QDR-II.
+In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks is shown in the Switching Characteristics on page 23.
+CQ Echo Clock $\overline{CQ}$ Referenced with Respect to $\overline{C}$ .
+This is a free - running clock and is synchronized to the Input clock for output data ( $\overline{C}$ ) of the QDR-II.
+In the single clock mode, $\overline{CQ}$ is generated with respect to $\overline{K}$ .
+The timings for the echo clocks is shown in the Switching Characteristics on page 23.
 ZQ Input Output Impedance Matching Input .
 This input is used to tune the device outputs to the system data bus impedance.
-CQ, $\overline{CQ}$ , and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
-Alternatively, connect this pin directly to V DDQ , which enables the minimum impedance mode.
+CQ, CQ, and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
+Alternatively, this pin can be connected directly to $V{DDQ}$ , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
 DOFF Input DLL Turn Off - Active LOW .
 Connecting this pin to ground turns off the DLL inside the device.
-The timing in the operation with the DLL turned off differs from those listed in this data sheet.
-For normal operation, connect this pin to a pull up through a 10 K $\Omega$ or less pull up resistor.
-The device behaves in QDR-I mode when the DLL is turned off.
+The timing in the DLL turned off operation differs from those listed in this data sheet.
+For normal operation, this pin can be connected to a pull up through a 10-Kohm or less pull up resistor.
+The device behaves in DDR-I mode when the DLL is turned off.
 In this mode, the device can be operated at a frequency of up to 167 MHz with QDR-I timing.
 TDO Output TDO for JTAG. тск Input TCK Pin for JTAG.
 TDI Input TDI Pin for JTAG.
 TMS Input TMS Pin for JTAG.
 NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-V SS /144M Input Not Connected to the Die.
+NC/72M N/A Not Connected to the Die.
 Can be tied to any voltage level.
-V SS /288M Input Not Connected to the Die.
+NC/144M N/A Not Connected to the Die.
+Can be tied to any voltage level.
+NC/288M N/A Not Connected to the Die.
 Can be tied to any voltage level.
 V REF Input- Reference Reference Voltage Input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
 V DD Power Supply Power Supply Inputs to the Core of the Device.
 V SS Ground Ground for the Device.
 V DDQ Power Supply Power Supply Inputs for the Outputs of the Device.